streamlit/docs/content/streamlit-cloud/get-started/security-model.md

 We keep our systems up-to-date with the latest security patches and continuously monitor for new vulnerabilities.
 This includes automated scanning of our code repositories for vulnerable dependencies.

 If you discover a vulnerability in one of our products or websites, please report the issue to [HackerOne](https://hackerone.com/snowflake?type=team).
-Although HackerOne is preferred, you can also email security@snowflake.com with your concerns.